-Thomas Donlon is a member of the firm's Appellate Team within the Business Litigation Group.
-His practice focuses on appellate and complex trial matters.
+Thomas Donlon’s practice focuses on appellate and complex trial matters.
+He is a member of the firm's Appellate Team within the Business Litigation Group.

 Mr. Donlon has successfully prepared briefs and presented arguments in various federal Courts of Appeals as well as state appellate courts in both Connecticut and New York.
 These appeals have involved multimillion-dollar cases covering diverse topics, including health care fraud, securities, anti-trust, bankruptcy, employment, insurance, contract and construction disputes, condemnation, land use, and environmental regulation.
 Mr. Donlon appears regularly before the Second Circuit, where he won a precedent-setting case limiting state immunity in bankruptcy cases.
-He also has handled cases before the Federal Circuit and the Ninth Circuit.
+He also has handled cases before the Third, Ninth and Federal Circuits.
 In the Connecticut Supreme Court, Mr. Donlon won a series of cases of first impression under the state wetlands protection statute, defining the scope of private actions, the limits on special use exceptions, and the entitlement to attorney's fees.
-He won another first impression appeal establishing the rule of priorities in foreclosure actions.
-He has handled numerous other cases that include decisions determining the standing of professional associations to sue corporations with arbitration agreements and the application of double damages under the Connecticut wage statute to securities employment arbitrations.
-Most recently, Mr. Donlon won an appeal of a multimillion-dollar lease termination dispute involving a major defense contractor.
+He won an appeal which established the state’s rule of priorities in foreclosure actions.
+Recently, Mr. Donlon won an appeal of a multimillion-dollar lease termination dispute involving a major defense contractor.
 In the New York appellate courts, Mr. Donlon was successful on the appeal upholding the largest condemnation award, for over $125 million plus interest, against the State of New York.
 He also handled significant cases regarding the duties of insurance companies in hurricane and fire damages.
 Mr. Donlon has represented individuals pro bono before both the Second Circuit and the Connecticut Supreme Court on issues involving prisoner and family rights.

 Mr. Donlon is involved in all aspects of complex litigation in trial courts, with a concentration on motion practice, particularly complex dispositive motions requiring the briefing of challenging legal issues.
 Working with other members of the firm’s litigation group, his cases have run the gamut of civil litigation, including the representation of one of America's largest corporations in an international contract dispute, the defense of insurance companies against bad faith claims, the enforcement of arbitration agreements against class action attack, defense of Native American corporations, disputes over major government construction contracts, and enforcement of penalties and attorney’s fees in bankruptcy.
 Mr. Donlon litigated a series of Daubert motions in patent cases which significantly assisted the successful resolution of the matters.
 Mr. Donlon has also assisted in a number of land use and environmental cases in support of the firm’s practice in those areas.